andrewwchen/airing-anime/README.md

 ![Image](https://i.imgur.com/xvZIaan.png)

 An Alexa Skill for reminders about currently airing anime on your https://anilist.co watching list.
 Airing-Anime is made using the Anilist API, the Alexa SDK, and the anilist-node API wrapper.
+It is hosted using Amazon AWS Lambda.

 >currently configured for one specific Anilist account: https://anilist.co/user/airinganime/animelist
 >All commands relating to the user's own list of currently airing anime will pull data from this specific example list